4tikhonov/clioinfra.js/README.md

 ## Major features
 - Integration with Dataverse (https://github.com/IQSS/dataverse)
+- Panel data download of all available indicators
 - Visualization of research datasets on charts and graphs
 - Historical maps
 - Descriptive statistics and histograms